Maultasche/BaconNodeAutoPauseLineStream/README.md

 So if the Node.js readable stream contains two lines of text (separated by a '\n' character), the corresponding Bacon stream will emit a single event, containing a single line of text and a resume function.
 After calling the resume function, the stream will emit another line of text and a resume function.
 Calling resume() again will cause the stream to end, because it has no more lines of text to emit.

+There is only one instance of a resume() function per stream, and it is included with every event for the sake of convenience and consistency.
+You can cache the very first instance of the resume() function that is emitted from a stream and use for the entire lifetime of the stream.

 ## Installing

 Via npm: